2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 51% Of Homeowners Will Only Hire Sitters With References

-The second most popular answer was “I like to give beginners a chance with 38%.
+The second most popular answer was, “I like to give beginners a chance with 38%.

 40% of Homeowners Find It Challenging to Find the Right Pet Sitter

+There were a few challenges when hiring sitters.
 Most pet parents struggled to find a sitter with the right skills for their animals, with over 40% of the votes.

 10% said it was hard to find a sitter in their area.
 This is especially true for those who live rurally or in small towns.